Chenning04/peigy/docs/source/Clarifications.rst

 Clarifications
 ==============

-This section provides clarifications for some possibly confusing usages and parameters.
+This section provides clarifications for potentially confusing usages and parameters.

 .. _runtime: